On the modularity of 3-regular random graphs and random graphs with given degree sequences: Preliminaries

 \subsection{Differential equation method}

-The theory of differential equations in order to describe the evolution of a discrete random process was introduced by Wormald (see~\cite{Nick1, Nick2, Nick3}).
+The theory of differential equations used to describe the evolution of a discrete random process was introduced by Wormald (see~\cite{Nick1, Nick2, Nick3}).
 Given a sequence of discrete random variables $(X_t)_{t \ge 0}$, the basic idea is to consider the expected change between times $t$ and $t+1$.
-Regarding the variables $(X_t)_{t \ge 0}$ as continuous, one may write the ordinary differential equations suggested by the expected changes.
+Regarding the trajectories $(X_t)_{t \ge 0}$ (properly rescaled) as continuous, one may write the ordinary differential equations suggested by the expected changes.
 Concentration results from martingale theory are then used to show that, as the size of the input grows large, under relatively mild conditions the trajectory $(X_t)_{t \ge 0}$ is highly concentrated around the value suggested by the solution of the differential equation for a wide range of $t$.

 The precise formulation of the theorem given here is taken from~\cite{Lutz}: we say that a function $f$ is said to be $L$-Lipschitz on $D \subseteq R^{\ell}$, if $|f(x) - f(x')| \le L \max_{1 \le k \le \ell} |x_k - x'_k|$ holds for all points $x=(x_1, \ldots, x_{\ell})$ and $x'=(x'_1, \ldots, x'_{\ell})$ in $D$, where $\max_{1 \le k \le \ell} |x_k - x'_k|$ is the $\ell^{\infty}-$distance between $x$ and $x'$. \begin{theorem}\cite{Lutz} Given $a, n \ge 1$, a bounded domain $D \subseteq \mathbb{R}^{a+1}$, functions $(F_k)_{1 \le k \le a}$ with $F_k: D \to \mathbb{R}$, and $\sigma$-algebras ${\mathcal{F}}_{0}\subseteq {\mathcal{F}}_{1} \subseteq \ldots$, suppose that the random variables $(Y_k(i))_{1 \le k \le a}$ are ${\mathcal{F}}_{i}$-measurable for $i \ge 0$.
 Suppose also that for all $i \ge 0$ and all $1 \le k \le a$, the following holds whenever $(i/n, Y_1(i)/n, \ldots, Y_a(i)/n) \in D$: \begin{enumerate} \item $\left| \mathbb{E}(Y_k(i+1) - Y_k(i) \mid {\mathcal{F}}_{i}) - F_k(i/n, Y_1(i)/n, \ldots, Y_a(i)/n)\right| \le \delta$ for some $\delta \ge 0$, with $F_k$ being $L$-Lipschitz for $L \in \mathbb{R}$. \item $|Y_k(i+1) - Y_k(i)| \le \beta$ for some $\beta > 0$, \item $\max_{1 \le k \le a}|Y_k(0) - \hat{y}_kn| \le \lambda n$ for some $\lambda > 0$, for some $(0, \hat{y}_1, \ldots, \hat{y}_a) \in D$. \end{enumerate} Then there are $R=R(D,(F_k)_{1 \le k \le a},L) \in [1, \infty)$ and $T=T(D) \in (0, \infty)$ such that for $\lambda \ge \delta \min \{T, 1/L\} + R/n$, so that with probability at least $1-2a\exp\left(-\dfrac{n\lambda^2}{8T\beta^2}\right)$ we have